HomePropertiesSellAboutVideosArticlesPodcastQuizzesContactFree Consultation

 What makes Bocas del Toro special for expats according to Panama's mayor?

-Mayor Mizrachi describes Bocas del Toro as 'Jamaican Panama' with authentic cultural integration, English Creole spoken locally, and genuine community between expats and locals.
-Unlike resort destinations, it maintains authentic Caribbean character while welcoming foreign residents.
+Mayor Mizrachi describes Bocas del Toro as 'Jamaican Panama' due to its authentic Afro-Caribbean culture, English Creole (Patois) spoken locally, and genuine community integration between expats and Panamanians.
+Unlike resort-dominated Caribbean destinations, Bocas maintains authentic character while welcoming foreign residents into real community relationships, creating natural language bridges for English speakers and offering cultural diversity unique in Panama.

-What major development projects are planned for Panama City?
+What major development projects are planned for Panama City real estate?

-Mayor Mizrachi confirmed Cinta Costera waterfront transformations including potential Ferris wheel attractions, and fish market relocation to improved waterfront infrastructure.
-These projects are developed in partnership with Panama's Ministry of Tourism.
+Mayor Mizrachi confirmed Cinta Costera waterfront transformations including potential Ferris wheel attractions near the yacht club, and fish market relocation to improved waterfront infrastructure in partnership with Panama's Ministry of Tourism.
+These projects create investment opportunities in waterfront and tourism-adjacent properties before values increase, particularly for buyers who position themselves ahead of development completion.

 How does Panama's business environment benefit American expats?

-Panama offers complete dollarization eliminating currency risk, territorial tax system exempting foreign income, and streamlined Friendly Nations Visa for U.S. citizens.
-The pro-business environment provides modern infrastructure at costs 40% lower than comparable U.S. cities.
+Panama offers complete dollarization eliminating currency risk, a territorial tax system exempting foreign-earned income from local taxation, and the streamlined Friendly Nations Visa for U.S. citizens with minimal financial requirements.
+Americans maintain access to modern banking, Johns Hopkins-affiliated healthcare, and infrastructure at costs 40% lower than comparable U.S. cities while building wealth in a stable, pro-business environment.

 What infrastructure challenges does Panama still face?